Google AdWords Budget for Small Businesses | Digital Position™

 Small vs. Large Budgets

-1. You’d save 8 months of time to evaluate the viability of the channel for you.
+1. You save 3 months to evaluate the channel’s viability for you.

 2. We’d get more statistically significant data in the door to make better decisions more quickly (see the “PPC is Reactionary” section below).